dellano54/ip-tracker/README.md

     </br>
   </br>
    This is only for Educational purpose.</br>I am not respnsible for any damage caused by this tool.</br>
-  use root for only installaion.use non-root user for tracking.
+  use root for only installation.use non-root user for tracking.
   </br>
   <h3> SCREENSHOT </h3>
   <img src ="/screenshot/Screenshot 2020-06-12 05:49:18.png" alt="img not found"